 Throughout a performance wild Up creates an active experience for the audience by sharing the contextual and inspirational impetus for their program.
 The ensemble practices a philosophy of radical-inclusionism: audience members are invited to experience concerts the way that they see fit, and absolutely no music is off limits.

-When visiting the museum from July through December visitors will encounter vibrant performances, projects, and interactive installations.
+When visiting the museum from July through December visitors encountered vibrant performances, projects, and interactive installations.
 Stop by to find out what’s possible when an orchestra takes on a museum.

-On July 21 wild Up launches its residency with WEST, the first of three large-scale concerts.
+On July 21, 2012 wild Up launched its residency with WEST, the first of three large-scale concerts.
 WEST explores the west coast’s vast sonic landscape through classical music, jazz, noise, indie-rock, and the avant garde.
 The program includes works by Ennio Morricone, Ornette Coleman, Eric Dolphy, Beach Boys, Katy Perry, Magnetic Fields, Harold Budd, Silvestre Revueltas, Stephen Hartke, Arnold Schoenberg and new compositions by wild Up artists.

 wild Up at the Hammer received generous support from Karen Kohl.
 The Hammer Museum's Public Engagement Program is supported through a major grant from The James Irvine Foundation.
 Additional support is provided by The Shifting Foundation.